dst80/nordic/README.md

 If you find an issue with this theme, please contact me so that we can improve the theme together, because the color definition of Nord is just awesome.

+> **Note:**
+> Due to private circumstances, I am not able to work on this project at the moment.
+In addition, I cannot promise that I  will be able to continue working on the project in the near or distant future.

 ## What's changed